 </nav>

-The Hamburger Menu is probably one of the most common designs in the world, something like a variant of the collapsing menu.
+The Hamburger Menu is probably one of the most common designs in the world.
 On big screens, it is a “normal” horizontal menu.
-But it breaks down into a single on small screens, and show/hide toggled by clicking on a menu icon.
+But it breaks down into a single column on small screens, show/hide toggled by clicking on a menu icon.
 The HTML should be pretty self-explanatory:

 /* (A) ON BIG SCREEN */